rerobots/docs/pages/tools/cli.md

 which will result in a message similar to the following

 ```
+rerobots API command-line client

 USAGE:
     rerobots [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
+    -n               assume "no" for any questions required to execute the
+                     command; this can prevent destructive actions, e.g.,
+                     overwriting a local file
+    -y               assume "yes" for any questions required to execute the
+                     command; otherwise, interactive prompts will appear to
+                     confirm actions as needed
     -h, --help       Prints help information
     -v, --verbose    Increases verboseness level of logs; ignored if RUST_LOG is
                      defined
     -V, --version    Prints version number and exits

 OPTIONS:
     -t <FILE>                plaintext file containing API token; with this
                              flag, the REROBOTS_API_TOKEN environment variable
                              is ignored
         --format <FORMAT>    output formatting; options: YAML , JSON

 SUBCOMMANDS:
+    get-ssh-key    Get secret key for SSH access to instance
-    help         Prints this message or the help of the given subcommand(s)
+    help           Prints this message or the help of the given
+                   subcommand(s)
     info           Print summary about instance
     isready        Indicate whether instance is ready with exit code
-    launch       Launch instance from specified workspace deployment or type
+    launch         Launch instance from specified workspace deployment or
+                   type
     list           List all instances by this user
     search         Search for matching deployments. empty query implies show
                    all existing workspace deployments
     ssh            Connect to instance host via ssh
     terminate      Terminate instance
+    token          Get information about an API token
     version        Prints version number and exits
     wdinfo         Print summary about workspace deployment
 ```

 Call `help` to learn more about commands, e.g., `rerobots help info` to